 Scissors have symmetrical finger wholes that are equal in size.
 So, this means that the large handle has two equal holes.
 The blade length for most scissors is 6 inches or under.

 If you look at shears closely, you’ll notice that one finger hole is smaller than the other.
 This means the bottom handle hole is larger.
 It also has more of an oblong shape.
 Also, the blade length usually exceeds 6 inches.

 An exception is kitchen snips, which have short 4- or 5-inch blades.
 A shorter blade provides more leverage or force to cut.

 There is also an extra category of various kitchen snips, shears, and scissors that are specially designed as poultry, fish, and herb cutters.
 I included them in my reviews too, but most are multi-functional.

 But it comes down to their utility and what each is used for.

 Kitchen shears are mostly used to cut open packaging, snip and cut herbs from plant pots, cut them into smaller pieces, cut poultry, and slicing foods.

 Kitchen scissors are used to shred leafy greens without damaging them.
 Scissors make clean cuts, so they are handy when you want to decorate foods with perfectly sliced and cut-up greens.
-You can also cut pizza, meat, bacon, and other “hard” foods.
+You can also cut pizza (like this delicious tofu one), meat, bacon, and other “hard” foods.